rafsanraqib/Basic-Functions/README.md

 5. unique_string(): This function accepts a string argument and prints the string without any repeats.
 Utilized sets in python

 6. close_far(a,b,c): Expects three ints and returns true if either b or c is within 1 away from a while the other is 10 or greater than a.

+* Example tests are included in the code.
+Uncomment and run